Tools Support

 Air Waybill (AWB)Contract of carriage for air shipmentsAirline/AgentAir freight

-Certificate of Origin (CO)Certifies where goods were manufacturedChamber of CommerceMost shipments
+Certificate of Origin (CO)Proves where goods were madeChamber of CommerceMost shipments

-Beyond the core documents, specific cargo types require additional certifications and permits.
-Failing to have these ready before your cargo arrives at port is a common and costly mistake.
+Beyond the core papers, some cargo types need extra papers and permits.
+Not having these ready before your cargo reaches port is a common, costly mistake.
+Check this list before you book, not after.

 Cargo TypeAdditional Documents Required